-The College has also established an Employee Assistance Program (Connections) to assist faculty, staff and their families.
+The College has also established an Employee Assistance Program (Connections) to assist faculty, staff, and their families.
 The Connections EAP program includes assistance for alcohol and substance abuse issues and can be accessed by contacting a 24-hour toll free hotline at 1-800-779-6125.
-Employees may contact Human Resources for additional information.
+Employees may contact Human Resources or http://connectionseap.com for additional information.